-A housing association can give you a starter tenancy for a 12-month trial period.
-They will then decide whether to give you a longer-term tenancy.
+A housing association can give you a starter tenancy for a 12-month trial period before deciding whether to give you a longer-term tenancy.

 What is a starter tenancy?

-At the end of the 12 months, the housing association could:
+At the end of the 12 month trial period, the housing association can decide to

 - give you a long-term tenancy

-Some housing associations offer you an assured shorthold tenancy for a longer term instead, usually for 5 years.
+Some housing associations offer a longer term assured shorthold tenancy instead (usually for 5 years).

-If the housing association decides it wants to evict you, it will usually give you the chance to appeal this decision and to say why you should be allowed to stay.
-For example, you are now working longer hours and will be able to pay off any rent you owe.
+If the housing association decides it wants to evict you, it will usually give you the chance to appeal.
+An appeal gives you the chance to say why you should be allowed to stay.

 Written tenancy agreement